Condorchem Envitech Offer

 Regarding their danger for human health and harmful effects on the environment, VOCs are classified in 3 groups:

-Catalytic oxidation works similarly to other thermal technologies for the treatment of Volatile Organic Compound emissions.
+Catalytic oxidation works similarly to other thermal technologies (like nitrogen oxide catalytic converters or catalytic thermal oxidizers) for the treatment of Volatile Organic Compound emissions.
 The difference from other systems is that the gas is sent to the ceramic bed to produce the heat to be used for the oxidation directly after passing through the flame zone.

-Catalytic oxidation destroys VOCs by converting them into CO2 and H2O.
+Catalytic oxidation destroys VOCs by converting them into CO2 and H2O in a catalytic oxidation reactor.
 The process is carried out in the presence of a catalyst in the combustion chamber, where the VOC is destroyed at a temperature in the range of 250-350°C, considerably lower than those used in regenerative thermal oxidation.
 However, the catalyst deactivates over time and must be replaced every 4-5 years, which adds to the operating cost.

 The catalytic oxidation has a thermal efficiency greater than 98% and does not consume gas when the autothermal point is reached.
 It is an ideal technique for low or medium airflows (1,000-30,000 Nm3/h) for medium or low VOC concentration (0.1 a 10 g/Nm3), which has a low operating cost.

 The catalysts used are usually noble metals (platinum, palladium, silver or gold, alloys with titanium, rhodium, osmium or iridium) supported on a ceramic base, or metal oxides (oxides of vanadium, chromium, manganese, iron, cobalt, nickel or copper, among others).
 Catalysts based on noble metals have a higher activity than catalysts of metal oxides, although they have a lower resistance to poisoning.